TheFrenchGhosty/TheFrenchGhostys-Ultimate-YouTube-DL-Scripts-Collection/README.md

 ## Region-restricted videos?

+`--ignore-errors` and `--download-archive archive.log` will silently skip such videos.

 Using a VPN, switch between US and Germany, and if you follow a specific country's content, also switch to that country (e.g. switch to France if you follow French content).

 # Details :